CharlesC03/NLP_Final_Project/README.md

 ### Running Analysis
 Open file, `analysis/analysis.ipynb`, Then run all cells.
 If the installation was performed correctly with no errors, this should run all cells without error and additionally save all the graphs into the `graphs` subdirectory.

+## Running Code for Preparing Distillation and Performing Analysis

+### Training DistilBERT Model
+Run the file training/train_distilbert_model.py.
+The script takes the following command line arguments:

+--train: accepted values are "True" or "False".
+If true a new model will be trained.
+This argument is optional, default value is True.
+--predict: accepted values are "True" or "False".
+If true the script will generate predictions.
+If train is true the new model will be used, otherwise mosted recently trained distilBERT model will be used.
+This argument is optional, default value is True.
+--model: accepted values are "baseline" or "distilled".
+Baseline sets model used for training and predictions as model created using IMDB dataset.
+Distilled uses/trains model generated with teacher soft-labels.
+This argument is mandatory.

+Predictions are saved in analysis/datasets directory under distilbert_distilled_IMDB.parquet, distilbert_distilled_EEC.parquet, distilbert_trained_IMDB.parquet, and distilbert_trained_EEC.parquet.
+Newly trained models are saved in models/distilbert_baseline_model and models/distilbert_distilled_model.